codacy/pulse-user-docs/USER-GUIDE.md

 ## Pushing Data

-Currently we support two ways to push data.
+Currently, we support two ways to push data.
-A CLI and a HTTP POST request.
+A CLI and an HTTP POST request.

 ### CLI